elixir-lang/elixir-lang.github.com/_posts/2023-12-22-elixir-v1-16-0-released.markdown

 in Elixir Functional Language](https://github.com/lucasvegi/Elixir-Code-Smells/blob/main/etc/2023-emse-code-smells-elixir.pdf), by Lucas Vegi and Marco Tulio Valente, from [ASERG/DCC/UFMG](http://aserg.labsoft.dcc.ufmg.br/), into [the official documention in the form of anti-patterns](https://hexdocs.pm/elixir/what-anti-patterns.html).
-Our goal is to provide examples of potential pifalls for library and application developers, with additional context and guidance on how to improve their codebases.
+Our goal is to provide examples of potential pitfalls for library and application developers, with additional context and guidance on how to improve their codebases.